marcandrysco/CSE227-Project/rep/rep.md

 executing privileged code in a sandboxed process dedicated to decoding video.
 Our analysis found that the panic only occurs when attempting to play hundreds of corrupt video files simultaneously.
-This leads us to believe that the bug is caused by a race condition when subjecting the sandboxed process with a heavy load.
+This leads us to believe that the bug is caused by a race condition that occurs when subjecting the sandboxed process to a heavy load.

-Upon inspecting the resulting kernel panic, we noticed that error code varied between a general protection fault and page fault.
+Upon inspecting the resulting kernel panic, we noticed that error code varied between a general protection fault and a page fault.
 Typically, the instruction pointer was set to either the value `0x0000000000000000` or `0xFFFFFFFFFFFFFFFF` indicating an invalid jump or return.
 While the error was very quick to reproduce, only requiring a few seconds, we were unable to find a reliable method of producing identical kernel panics.
 Because this crash affect privileged code, we find the bug particularly worrisome and plan to investigate further.

 # Related Work
 This is the related work.
 It talks about stuff other people have done that is similar to what we did.

+In contrast to our approach, which treats the browser as a black-box, white-box fuzzing symbolically executes the program it is testing in order to group equivalent inputs.
+[SAGE]

 # Conclusion
 This is the conclusion.
 It reminds people of what we just said.